igr/clmn-web/src/site/index.md

 `Clmn` is _free_.
 It is open-source as well.

 It takes time and effort to develop, distribute, maintain, and provide support.
-If you like the app, please consider donating.
+If you like the app, please consider [donating](https://github.com/sponsors/igr?sponsor=igr).
 That would help us a lot!
 Thank you very much! 🙏

 ## 🔮 Future plans

 One word: _integrations_.
-The idea is to integrate **Clmn** boards with various 3rd parties: Reminders, Github project, Jira, etc. Each **Clmn** board integration would show your tasks only so that you can stay focused on your work only.
+The idea is to integrate `Clmn` boards with various 3rd parties: Reminders, Github project, Jira, etc. Each `Clmn` board integration would show your tasks only so that you can stay focused on your work.

 We can't promise we will ever get enough resources to develop integrations, but we are allowed to dream :)